Main Issues responsible for 500 Internal Server Error

-- This might be that your website is using a lot of server resource and it is being "throttled" down by the server to use less resources.
+This might be that your website is using a lot of server resources and it is being "throttled" down by the server to use fewer resources.
 The website requests would be timing out and conflicting sessions would appear because of this, causing the 500 error you see.
 Consequently, you would check the following:

-- Check the Error Logs for any trace of the 500 error and its source (Under Panelbox > Stats > Error Log).
+Check the Error Logs for any trace of the 500 error and its source (Under cPanel > Stats > Error Log).

-We hope this puts you on the right track to solve the 500 internal server error!
+We hope this puts you on the right track to solve the 500 internal server errors!